iliastsi/okeanos-filelink/README.md

-# ~okeanos support for Thunderbird's Filelink feature
+# Synnefo support for Thunderbird's Filelink feature

-This add-on adds support for ~okeanos accounts when using [Thunderbird's Filelink feature.](https://support.mozillamessaging.com/kb/filelink-large-attachments)
+This add-on adds support for Synnefo accounts when using [Thunderbird's Filelink feature.](https://support.mozillamessaging.com/kb/filelink-large-attachments)

 [Developer documentation for Filelink can be found